AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

 Linear solvers for the canonical form (equation :eq:`eqn::abeclap`) have been discussed in chapter :ref:`Chap:LinearSolvers`.
-Currently, AMReX support cell-centered solver with homogeneous Neumann boundary condition on the EB.
-Cell-centered solver with Dirichlet boundary condition on the EB and nodal solver are under development.
+Currently, AMReX supports cell-centered solver with homogeneous Neumann boundary condition on the EB.
+A cell-centered solver with Dirichlet boundary condition on the EB and a nodal solver are under development.

 To use cell-centered solver for EB, one builds linear operator :cpp:`MLEBABecLap` with :cpp:`EBFArrayBoxFactory`.